 Desert Basin Generating Station - natural gas, combustion and steam

-The nominal output for this facility is 577 MW.
-With its proximity to metropolitan Phoenix, Desert Basin increases reliability long-term.
+The total generation capacity of the Desert Basin facility is 744 MW.
+With its proximity to metropolitan Phoenix, Desert Basin provides valuable complementary generation to SRP’s significant portfolio of renewable resources which can have variable output.
 Mindful of Arizona's precious water resources, the plant is designed and equipped to use renewable water supplies, including reclaimed wastewater.

-Construction on Kyren began in 1951.
-Unit 1 was completed in 1952.
-Unit 2 was completed in 1954.
-Four gas-combustion turbines were built in the early 1970s; one was sold back to the vendor in 1996.
-The newest unit was completed in 2002.
+Construction on Kyrene began in 1951 with the steam turbines.
+Unit 1 was completed in 1952, and Unit 2 was completed in 1954.
+The combustion turbines, which include units 4, 5 and 6, were built in the early 1970s.
+The combined-cycle unit, Unit 7, was completed in 2002.

 Mesquite Generating Station- natural gas

 Located in Arlington, Arizona, Mesquite is composed of two natural gas-fired combined-cycle blocks.
 SRP owns Block 1 and Onward Energy owns Block 2.

 Each block has an approximate generation capability of 625 MW for a total generation capability of 1,250 MW, depending on season variability.